paulgarces/Hand-Gesture-Password/README.md

-# ✋ Hand Gesture Password
+# ✋ Hand Gesture Password with Multi-User Login

-This project is a computer vision-based password system that allow you to use **hand gestures** as your authentication method.
-Using your webcame, the program captures a sequence of three custom gestures, then verifies that same sequence later to "log you in".
-If the login is successful, it opens an application: in this case, **Spotify**
+This project is a computer vision-based password system that allows users to authenticate themselves using **hand gestures**.
+It uses your webcam to record a sequence of three custom gestures per user and verifies the same sequence later to allow access.
+If login is successful, the program allows the user to **open any app** of their choice (via terminal input).

 ---